-Sequencing refers to our ability to perceive items in a specific order, and also to remember that sequence.
-In saying the days of the week, months of the year, a telephone number, the alphabet, and in counting, the order of the elements is of paramount importance.
+Sequencing refers to our ability to perceive items in a specific order and remember that sequence.
+In saying the days of the week, months of the year, a telephone number, the alphabet, and counting, the order of the elements is paramount.

 Naturally, sequencing deficits will affect a person’s ability to read and spell correctly.
 After all, every word consists of letters in a specific sequence.
 In order to read, one has to perceive the letters in sequence and also remember what word is represented by the sequence of letters in question.
-By simply changing the sequence of the letters in name, it can become mean or amen.
+Changing the sequence of the letters in name can make it mean or amen.